 Guidelines for Researchers

-Stream monitoring in the OESF
+Two technicians doing stream monitoring in the OESF

 The Washington State Department of Natural Resources (DNR) encourages researchers to partner with us on research and monitoring projects in the Olympic Experimental State Forest (OESF).
 DNR also accommodates researchers doing their own research in the OESF, as long as the research is compatible with DNR's management objectives.
 Although DNR typically does not fund external research, the OESF Research Program Manager (Teodora Minkova) can work with you to find an appropriate site, secure permits, and connect you with the appropriate DNR staff member for data and field implementation.